CLEAN AND RENEWABLE: Nestlé Mexico is obtaining 85% of its electrical energy needs from wind power.

 In 2013 and 2012 we achieved the maximum score in the CDP ‘Climate Disclosure Leadership Index’ and the CDP ‘Climate Performance Leadership Index’, both of which are published in the Global 500 Climate Change Report 2013 (pdf, 1.48Mb).

 The CDP indices measure the performance of the top 500 companies in the FTSE Global Equity Index in terms of their efforts to cut carbon emissions, as well as the transparency of the information they disclose.

 In 2013 we were the leading food products company in the Dow Jones Sustainability Index for the first time with a score of 88%, double the industry average.
 Our strong policies and transparent reporting in the area of environmental sustainability - including our climate change mitigation activities - led to us achieving 97% in the ‘environment dimension’ of the Dow Jones Sustainability Index - the best score in the industry.

-The Oxfam 'Behind the Brands' scorecard, which assesses 10 food and beverage companies on their policies and commitments to improve food security and sustainability, ranks Nestlé first on climate change.
+The Oxfam 'Behind the Brands' scorecard, which assesses 10 food and beverage companies on their policies and commitments to improve food security and sustainability, continues to rank Nestlé first on climate change.

 What else is Nestlé doing to mitigate climate change?